SockyCat/Text-Adventure/README.md

 # This only views code.
 To run, go to https://codesandbox.io/p/github/SockyCat/Text-Adventure/main
+## It has been noticed that the CodeSandbox link does not load under the school network.
+Please use a hotspot to connect.
 ```
 Simple text adventure made in Python as apart as a school assignment.